Click the arrows to scroll through images. To see more photos of Master Recyclers in action, find us on Facebook!

 - Rogue Valley Earth Day

 Launched in Spring 2008, the Jackson County Master Recycling program was modeled after existing Master Recycler programs in Portland and Eugene.
 In its first year, the program was sponsored by Jackson County with grant funding from Oregon Department of Environmental Quality.
-Jackson County Recycling Partnership now serves as funding and planning organization for the program.
+The program is now administered by Jackson County Recycling Partnership.